shiguredo/oss/README.en.md

 If you find it difficult to do so, please use fork.

+## About paid support

+The open source software released by Shiguredo does not offer paid support.

+## Customization for a fee

+The open source software published by Shiguredo does not offer paid customization.

 ## Discord

 Shiguredo has a community on Discord, and maintains three servers.